sli0111/michael_zeng_w251_hw/hw08/README.md

 # Homework 8:

+# Submission
+## Part 1:
+1. In the time allowed, how many images did you annotate?
+I was able to finish all 384 images.

+2. Home many instances of the Millennium Falcon did you annotate?
+How many TIE Fighters?
+There are 288 instances of TIE fighter, and 304 instances of the Millennium Falcon.
+Please see the script in `count_annotations.py`.

+3. Based on this experience,  how would you handle the annotation of large image data set?
+From this experience, I'd say annotating large image data set by hand is quite formidable.
+We should do this with an algorithm.

+4. Think about image augmentation?
+How would augmentations such as flip, rotation, scale, cropping, and translation effect the annotations?
+Those augmentations definitely makes the annotations job harder.
+For example, I nearly missed the TIE fighter when it was shown sideways and looked like an oxtagon.

+# Original README

 ## Part 1: Image Annotation
 For this homework, you will be annotating the Millennium Falcon and TIE Fighters in images from Star Wars: The Force Awakens.